paigetiedeman/PierresTreats.Solution/README.md

 * _Insert your MySQL password and user Id_
 * _Make sure to have .NET 5.0 installed_
 * _Run `$ dotnet restore` to install bin & obj folders_
-* _Make sure to have EntityFrameworkCore.Design 5.0 added and dotnet ef installed globally_
+* _Make sure to have dotnet ef installed globally_

 ## Steps To Use
-* _In your terminal navigate into ProjectName.Solution/ProjectName_
+* _In your terminal navigate into PierresTreats.Solution/PierresTreats_
 * _If Migrations folder is not present run `$ dotnet ef migrations add Initial` to add Migrations folder_
+* _Run `$ dotnet ef migrations add addIdentity` and `$ dotnet ef migrations add Authorization`_
 * _Then run `$ dotnet ef database update` to create the schema_
 * _Run `$ dotnet build` to build the site_
 * _Run `$ dotnet run` to start the live server_
-* _Click either button to see all ..._
+* _Click either button to see all Flavors or Treats_
 * _After clicking add  put in your inputs and hit submit to reveal the lists!_

 ## User Stories

 <details>
-<summary> As A ..</summary>
+<summary> As A User..</summary>

+* I can register, log in and log out with my credentials created.
+* I can view Flavors and treats they are linked to
+* I can create, view, edit and delete flavors when not logged in.
+* I can only view Treats if logged in.
+* Logged in I can edit, create, delete and save Treats.

 </details>